Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Suppression of hadronic background

-Fig.~\ref{ptmin} shows how efficiency decreases when an additional cut is applied on the minimum $p_t$ of particles in the detector.
-This information is useful when considering QED backgrounds with small $p_t$.
-It comes mainly from low energy $\GG \to \epem$ process.
-For the detector assumed in present analysis the effective $p_{t, \rm{min}} \approx 50$ MeV/c, as it is seen Fig.~\ref{ptmin}.
+Fig.~\ref{ptmin} shows how efficiency decreases when an additional cut is applied on the minimum $p_t$ of charged particles in the detector.
+This information is useful when considering QED backgrounds with a small $p_t$.
+It comes mainly from low-energy $\GG \to \epem$ process.
+For the present analysis, the effective $p_{t, \rm{min}} \approx 50$ MeV/$c$, as it is seen in Fig.~\ref{ptmin}.
 The background $e^+$ and $e^-$ overlap with the events under study with a probability of about 2\% for the collider parameters corresponding to Fig.~\ref{pol-np}.
 Such low $p_t$ tracks, identified as $e^+/e^-$, can simply be ignored in event analysis because the probability of such particles in the decay products of resonances is very small.
 The probability of imposing a hadron background on the effect is about 1.5\%.

-Fig.\ref{dldw} shows the differential luminosity $dL/dW$ of the considered \GG\ collider at the high energy peak of luminosity spectra as a function of W (which is varied by the electron energy).
-The number of produced resonances (no cuts) with $\GGG= 1$ keV and the running time at one energy point equal to 1/5 of the year is plotted in Fig.~\ref{nres}.
+Fig.\ref{dldw} shows the differential luminosity $dL/dW$ of the \GG\ collider under consideration at the high energy peak of luminosity spectra as a function of $W$ (which is varied by the electron energy).
+The number of produced resonances (no cuts) with $\GGG= 1$ keV for the running time at one energy point equal to 1/5 of the year is shown in Fig.~\ref{nres}.